 The dreaded development plan...

-I really fucking dislike development plans and they are a common method to promote growth.
+I really fucking dislike development plans and they are a common method to promote growth in creative businesses.
 They’re full of unrealistic expectations (even if these are self-motivated), arbitrary hard-to-prove behaviours or boring activities that people don’t want to actually do.
-The ones’ I’ve had assigned to me have always been uninspiring, difficult to read with their awful word-processor-tabular-layout and underwhelming even if everything was a success.
+The ones’ I’ve had assigned to me have always been uninspiring, difficult to read with their awful word-processor-tabular-layout and even if everything was achieved it doesn't feel like a great victory.

 I feel even if the development points can be proved the actual value of those improvements is difficult to discern.
 Particularly from a creative standpoint not everything is data driven but so rarely do development points focus on improved mastery within a given discipline, program or even on simply showcasing that you know the basics (kerning vs leading anyone?).